MohsenAlyafei/arqamAR/readme.md

 #### First Parameter
 **number**: Number in Numeric or String form.

 Large numbers and numbers with large decimals may be passed in a string form if required.
+It is advisable that numbers are passed inside quotes (as a string) especially large or very small decimals to prevent Javascript from converting them to e-notation numbers.

 Numbers may be passed in Arabic-Eastern format (i.e. numbers ٠١٢٣٤٥٦٧٨٩) (as a string), if required.